aaronbloomfield/pdr/labs/lab02/index.md

 1. Readings on [Readings](../../docs/readings.html) page.
 2. [Tutorial 2: LLDB](../../tutorials/02-lldb/index.html) ***OR*** [Tutorial 2: GDB](../../tutorials/02-gdb/index.html); see below as to which one to choose.
+3. For the in-lab, some articles on debugging

 ### Debugger Choice ###